inveniosoftware/docs-invenio-rdm/docs/reference/rest_api_groups.md

 ### Permissions and protected names

 - Only identities with the user management action permission (e.g. user with `administration-moderation` role) or the system process can create, update, or delete managed groups.
+- Group identifiers and names are kept aligned.
+Names cannot be renamed after creation; update requests can change the description only.
 - Some identifiers are protected (e.g. `admin`, `superuser-access`, `administration`, `administration-moderation`) and cannot be created or modified via the REST API.
 They can only be changed by system processes.